What does the watt balance do?

 Who has watt balances?

-At the time of writing (2011) there are three watt balances in operation worldwide at: America's National Institute for Standards and Technology (NIST), Switzerland's Federal Office of Metrology (METAS), and NRC-INMS where the NPL Mark II balance is now operational, the Bureau International des Poids et Mesures (BIPM), at France's Laboratoire National de Métrologie et d'Essais (LNE) and at China's National Institute of Metrology (NIM).
+At the time of writing (2015) there are a number of watt balances in operation or approaching operation worldwide at: America's National Institute for Standards and Technology (NIST), Switzerland's Federal Office of Metrology (METAS), NRC-INMS where the NPL Mark II balance is now operational, the Bureau International des Poids et Mesures (BIPM), at France's Laboratoire National de Métrologie et d'Essais (LNE) and at China's National Institute of Metrology (NIM).

 Why doesn't NPL have a watt balance?

 After originating the idea in the 1970s and pioneering its use, we transferred the latest NPL watt balance, the NPL Mark II, to Canada's National Research Council, Institute for National Measurement Standards in 2009.
-We collaborate closely with its new operators in Canada to further the knowledge of this key area of measurement science.
+We continue to collaborate with its new operators in Canada to further knowledge of mass measurement - a key area of measurement science.

 What's next for the Watt balance?

 Once agreement has been reached on the consensus value of the Planck constant and the redefinition has taken place, a worldwide ensemble of watt balances will provide a stable and robust mass scale which will be disseminated to science and industry via conventional mass standards.